arielccjr/Journal2025/~DEFINITION./~0: SCRIPT.md

-~FOR THE GIFT OF THE WORD:
+# ~FOR THE GIFT OF THE WORD:
-Template for Writing a Combined Scholastic Essay and Speech Format
+## Template for Writing a Combined Scholastic Essay and Speech Format

-~INTRODUCTION:
+### ~INTRODUCTION:
-    : Title: Clearly state the central question or topic.
+####    : Title: Clearly state the central question or topic.
-        Example: "Is Semen Retention Beneficial?"
+            "Is Semen Retention Beneficial?"
-    : Greeting (Speech Format):
+####    : Greeting (Speech Format):
             Speech Only: “Good [morning/evening], fellow Toastmasters and guests.”
-    : Hook: Begin with a strong question or statement to capture interest.
+####    : Hook: Begin with a strong question or statement to capture interest.
-        Example: “Today, I’d like to tackle a fascinating, and perhaps unconventional question: is there any benefit to retaining semen?”
+            “Today, I’d like to tackle a fascinating, and perhaps unconventional question: is there any benefit to retaining semen?”
-    : Introduction of the Question in Dialectical Format: State the Question: Introduce the central question in a way that presents two opposing views.
+####    : Introduction of the Question in Dialectical Format: State the Question: Introduce the central question in a way that presents two opposing views.
-        Example: “Is semen retention beneficial or not?” introduces diverse perspectives with significant implications.
+            “Is semen retention beneficial or not?” introduces diverse perspectives with significant implications.
-    : Explain the Significance: Explain why the topic is relevant or important.
+####    : Explain the Significance: Explain why the topic is relevant or important.
-        Example: “While this topic may seem unusual, it brings up critical questions about health, self-discipline, and mental well-being.”
+            “While this topic may seem unusual, it brings up critical questions about health, self-discipline, and mental well-being.”
-    : Thesis Statement: Clearly state your position or the answer to the question.
+####    : Thesis Statement: Clearly state your position or the answer to the question.
-        Example: “This essay (or speech) will argue that, yes, retaining semen can have benefits for those seeking mental clarity and increased energy.”
+            “This essay (or speech) will argue that, yes, retaining semen can have benefits for those seeking mental clarity and increased energy.”
-    : Transition to Body: Lead into the main points.
+####    : Transition to Body: Lead into the main points.
             Speech Only: “Let’s explore both sides of this debate and see where the evidence leads us.”

-~BODY:
-    ~Section 1: Counterarguments (Arguments Against the Thesis) : Introduce Main Counterarguments: State the primary arguments opposing your thesis.
+### ~BODY: Section 1: Counterarguments (Arguments Against the Thesis)
+####    : Introduce Main Counterarguments: State the primary arguments opposing your thesis.
             Example: “One common argument against semen retention is that ejaculation is a natural bodily function.”
-        : Support Counterarguments with Evidence and Sub-Points:
+####    : Support Counterarguments with Evidence and Sub-Points:
-            : Sub-Point 1: Explain the natural process argument.
+#####       : Sub-Point 1: Explain the natural process argument:
-                Support/Evidence: “Many argue that, like any natural process, ejaculation helps maintain balance in the body.”
+                “Many argue that, like any natural process, ejaculation helps maintain balance in the body.”
+######          : Support/Evidence:
-            : Sub-Point 2: Explain the health and psychological effects.
+#####       : Sub-Point 2: Explain the health and psychological effects:
-                Support/Evidence: “Some believe that withholding semen can lead to discomfort and even potential health issues over time.”
+                “Some believe that withholding semen can lead to discomfort and even potential health issues over time.”
+######          : Support/Evidence:
-            : Sub-Point 3: Explain the physical health benefits of regular release.
+#####       : Sub-Point 3: Explain the physical health benefits of regular release:
-                Support/Evidence: “Studies suggest that regular ejaculation may reduce risks like prostate issues.”
+                “Studies suggest that regular ejaculation may reduce risks like prostate issues.”
+######          : Support/Evidence:
-        : Transition to Supporting Points:
+####    : Transition to Supporting Points:
             Speech Only: “Now, let’s look at the other side, where proponents of retention see distinct benefits.”

-    ~Section 2: Supporting Arguments (Arguments for the Thesis) : Present Main Proofs for Thesis: Begin with the main arguments supporting your thesis.
+### ~BODY: Section 2: Supporting Arguments (Arguments for the Thesis)
+        : Present Main Proofs for Thesis: Begin with the main arguments supporting your thesis.
         : Expand Each Argument with Evidence and Logical Reasoning:
             : Proof 1: Mental Clarity and Focus: